dulnan/nuxt-easy-texts/README.md

 ## Changing languages (reloading texts)

-If the language changes you may want to reload all texts.
+If the language or any context (like country) changes you may want to reload all texts.
 To do that, implement a `reloadTrigger` method in your loader.
-The method should return a computed property.
-The nuxt-easy-texts adds a watcher to this property on the client side and will reload the texts by calling `load()` again on your loader when the value changes.
+The method should return a computed property. nuxt-easy-texts adds a watcher to this property on the client side and will reload the texts by calling `load()` again on your loader when the value changes.

 ```typescript
 import { defineEasyTextsLoader } from '#nuxt-easy-texts/types'